- Review: Stash Invest

 How Does Stash Invest Work?

 Your risk level, either conservative, moderate or aggressive, is determined based on your age, your investment time horizon and your investment goals.
 Each risk level has its own recommended investments.
 This is exactly what other robo-advisors do, except Stash offers a lot more investment options than the competition.
-You will be given a choice of about 30 investments consistent with your risk level, from which you choose for your investments.
+You will be given a choice of investment themes consistent with your risk level.

-Once you have provided the required information, which should take no more than a few minutes, you can download the Stash Invest app.
+Once you have provided the required information, which should take no more than a few minutes, you can start investing.

-As is the case with other investment platforms, your linked bank account will need to be verified using a micro deposit.
+You can link your bank account directly with your bank login and password, or connect with your account and routing numbers.
+As is the case with other investment platforms, if you choose to link with your account and routing numbers, your linked bank account will need to be verified using a micro deposit.
 Stash will make a very small deposit into your bank account, which you will need to verify.
 This process could take up to six business days.

 |Mobile App||Yes — Apple iOS and Google Android|